spoonbobo/nv-virtual-assistant/README.md

 if query == <intent>: return [<message>]
 ```

-Similarly, the initial message from this sample application can be changed at <code>webapp-flask/app.py</code>.
 The sample application uses a List object to represent a message:

 ```
 ["Sentence1", "Sentence2", "", ...]
 ```
 If you pass in an empty string, the application will treat it as a break rendered on the template.

+The initial message from this sample application can be changed at <code>webapp-flask/app.py</code>.

 ## Feedback
 Feel free to try out the setup and post the issues you meet when setting up the AI virtual assistant here.